EU investigates Google's conduct in digital ad tech sector

 The European Commission said Tuesday that it has opened a formal investigation into whether Google violated the bloc's competition rules by favoring its own online display advertising technology services at the expense of rival publishers, advertisers and advertising technology services.

+The investigation underscores European concerns about Google's dominance in the online advertising industry and whether it's exploiting its data advantage to cement its position in the display ad market, which the EU Commission estimates is worth 20 billion euros ($24 billion) annually.
+This month, France's antitrust authority fined Google more than 220 million euros for abusing its dominance in online ads while in the U.K. it gave the competition watchdog a role overseeing its retirement of ad tracking “cookies” from the Chrome browser to resolve an investigation.

+Online display ads are the banners and text that show up on websites such as newspaper home pages and are personalized based on an internet user's browsing history.
+Search ads, in contrast, appear alongside search engine results and are based on keywords that users are looking for.

-The commission, the EU’s executive arm and the bloc’s top antitrust enforcer, is looking in particular at whether Google is restricting access by third parties to user data for ad purposes on websites and apps.
+The commission, the EU’s executive arm and the bloc’s top antitrust enforcer, signaled it's looking in particular at YouTube and whether Google is using the video sharing site's dominant position to favor its own ad-buying services by imposing restrictions on rivals.

+Google said competition in online ads has made them more affordable and relevant, cut fees and and expanded options for publishers and advertisers.

+“Thousands of European businesses use our advertising products to reach new customers and fund their websites every single day," Google said in a prepared statement.
+“They choose them because they’re competitive and effective.
+We will continue to engage constructively with the European Commission to answer their questions and demonstrate the benefits of our products to European businesses and consumers.”

+The investigation signals a renewed effort by Margrethe Vestager, the EU commission’s competition chief and executive vice president for digital, to rein in Google’s market power.
+She has already slapped Google with a total of 8.2 billion euros (now $9.7 billion) worth of fines in three separate antitrust cases.
+There was criticism, however, that the investigations took too long and the fines were not much of a deterrent because the company could easily afford them.

-“Online advertising services are at the heart of how Google and publishers monetize their online services,” said Margrethe Vestager, the EU commission's competition chief and executive vice president for digital.
+“Online advertising services are at the heart of how Google and publishers monetize their online services,” Vestager said.
 Google collects data to be used for targeted advertising while it also sells advertising space and acts as a middleman between online advertisers and publishers, she said.

 “We are concerned that Google has made it harder for rival online advertising services to compete in the so-called ad tech stack,” Vestager said.